-Using this we can use mouse inside command-line.
-Like we want to select a lot of line at once so this is very useful that time.
+Using this we can use a mouse inside the command line.
+Like we want to select a lot of lines at once so this is very useful that time.
 The shortcut is v key for visual mode.

 3. Command Mode

 Using this we can use commands inside our file.
-But we need to be careful if we are using this because at the starting of command we need to use : symbol.
+But we need to be careful if we are using this because at the start of the command we need to use the : symbol.
 The shortcut is esc key for visual mode.

 Basic follow of vim or vi editor

-To use vim or vi editor we have to follow these steps –
+To use vim or vi editors we have to follow these steps –